Barakat syndrome: Diagnosis

 A thorough diagnosis should be performed on every affected individual, and siblings should be studied for deafness, parathyroid and renal disease.
 The syndrome should be considered in infants who have been diagnosed prenatally with a chromosome 10p defect, and those who have been diagnosed with well defined phenotypes of urinary tract abnormalities.

 Treatment

 Management consists of treating the clinical abnormalities at the time of presentation and includes genetic counselling, correcting calcium, treating hearing problems, monitoring kidney function and close monitoring of cysts of the kidney.

 Prognosis

 Prognosis depends on the severity of the kidney disease.
 Life expectancy is unaffected if the disease is mild.

 Epidemiology

 The frequency is unknown, but the disease is considered to be very rare.
-Both male and females have been noted to be affected. by hypoparathyroidism, sensorineural deafness, and renal (kidney) disease.
+Both male and females have been noted to be affected by hypoparathyroidism, sensorineural deafness, and renal disease.
 However, specific symptoms and severity can vary.
 Around 65% of people with Barakat syndrome have hypoparathyroidism, sensorineural deafness and kidney disease together.
+As of 2023, the global medical literature has documented 180 reported cases.